 You can determine the amount of wildlife present and the amount of wind blowing as you conduct a walkthrough of the layout.
-Additionally, you can see what your landscape will look like when the sun is rising and setting, as well as how the shadows will fall.
+Additionally, you can see what your landscape looks like when the sun is rising and setting as well as how the shadows fall.
 You can also see the scene at night.
 Ray tracing is supposed to make the lighting at night on your project more realistic.
 We had trouble differentiating between when ray tracing was selected or not, however.
-Either way, the night lighting looks pretty true to life.
+Either way, the night lighting looks true to life.

-If you can't find an image you want in Realtime Landscaping Plus, you can find free objects in Google's 3D Warehouse, which is just a few clicks away.
+If you can't find an image you want in Realtime Landscaping Plus, you can find free objects in Google's 3D Warehouse, which is easy to access.
 With these free objects, you can further customize your landscape.
 Or, if you'd prefer, you can import a picture using the Import Photo Wizard.
 Another option is to have Idea Spectrum create a model for you at an additional cost.

 Anyone who has used photo editing and illustration applications is familiar with the concept of layers.
 Most landscape software allows you to divide the design into nicely layered chunks, but this can often be a pain to set up.
 Realtime Landscaping Plus makes it a snap to add, modify and delete layers at will.

-Realtime Landscaping Plus 2014 has new deck and panel-fence options, both of which are essential for a top-tier backyard landscape design software system.
+Realtime Landscaping Plus 2014 has deck and panel-fence options, both of which are essential for a top-tier, backyard-landscape-design software system.
 Add post caps, glass panels, railing, balusters, fasciae, skirting and posts to your decks.
-Choose from picket, ornamental, privacy, chain-link, wooden, and post-and-rail fences.
+Choose from picket, ornamental, privacy, chain-link, wooden and post-and-rail fences.
 You can create your own deck and fences, or you can use predesigned materials.
 Once you insert a predesigned item, you can make changes to it if you'd like.

 One feature you can play with is the option to add retaining walls to your design.
 There are also additional styling options, which include flat, bullnose, rough-cut and seamless coping for your walls and patio borders.
 Should you find yourself wanting to design your house after the Romans, there is a feature that allows you to create custom pillars, too.